DiamondLightSource/Savu/README.rst

 Savu pythons are known for their small size, good temperament, easy feeding habits and tolerance for a wide range of temperatures.[1]
 The Savu Tomography reconstruction pipeline project aims to mimic these behaviours being a small package, which is easy to use and reliable, chomps its way through vast amounts of data, and finally is portable to a wide range of systems.

+Be aware though, the following is also true "Savu Pythons are typically calm in disposition, and generally tolerate gentle handling.
+Like all snakes, however, care must be exercised when working around them."[2]

 To use ::

     >>> import savu